apache/spark/docs/sql-ref-syntax-ddl-truncate-table.md

 ---

 ### Description
 The `TRUNCATE TABLE` statement removes all the rows from a table or partition(s).
-The table must not be a temporary table, an external table, or a view.
-User can specify partial partition_spec for truncating multiple partitions at once, omitting partition_spec will truncate all partitions in the table.
+The table must not be a view or an external/temporary table.
+Inorder to truncate multiple partitions at once, user can specify the partitions in partition_spec.
+If no partition_spec is specified it will remove all partitions in the table.

 ### Syntax
 {% highlight sql %}